 Assists In Ice Hockey Explained: Types & Examples

-Assists in ice hockey is an integral part of the game.
+Assists in ice hockey are an integral part of the game.
 The ability of players to make a scoring chance for another teammate is part of the peak of the game.
 But how much do you know about assists in the NHL?
 Let’s take a quick look at all you need to know about assists in the NHL.

 What Are Assists In Ice Hockey?